Statistical Correlation

 If we begin from the highest score, we assign rank 1 to contestant 2 corresponding to the score of 9.

 The second highest score is 8 but two competitors have been awarded the score of 8.
-In this case both the competitors are assigned a common rank which is the arithmetic mean of ranks 2 and 3.
-In this way, scores of Judge A can be converted into ranks.
+In this case both the competitors are assigned a common rank which is the

 Similarly, ranks are assigned to the scores awarded by Judge B and then difference between ranks for each contestant are used to evaluate rs.
 For the above example, ranks are as follows.